-Anne C. Miers is an assistant professor in the unit Developmental and Educational Psychology of the Institute of Psychology at Leiden University.
+Anne Miers is Associate Professor at the department of Developmental and Educational Psychology, Institute of Psychology, Leiden University.

-Previous research focused on interpersonal and intrapersonal influences at school as predictors of social fear in adolescents.
-More specifically, Anne longitudinally investigated the effect of peer evaluation and negative perceptions in a school speech task on the development of social fear in youth aged 9-17 years.
-Anne is currently interested in the structure of psychopathology, particularly using network analysis, and in discovering new ways to ameliorate social anxiety and the role the peer group plays in this process.
-For a full description of her research program, see: Adolescents.
+In her post-doctoral research Miers utilised the rich longitudinal SAND data to focus on both interpersonal and intrapersonal influences at school as predictors of social fear in adolescents.
+This involved using different statistical techniques such as latent class growth modelling to longitudinally investigate the effect of peer evaluation and negative perceptions in a school speech task on the development of social fear in youth aged 9-21 years.

-- 2016 ZONMW-NWO, Programma 'Effectief werken in de jeugdsector'.
+- 2016 ZonMw-NWO, Programme common interventions and their efficacy.
 Awarded to Netherlands Organisation for Applied Scientific Research (TNO) and partners (€27,848)

 - 2010 PhD prize for best article of the academic year 2009-2010, Leiden University